pulsar-edit/pulsar/packages/snippets/README.md

 # Snippets package

-Expand snippets matching the current prefix with <kbd>tab</kbd> in Pulsar.
+Expand snippets matching the current prefix with <kbd>tab</kbd> in Lumine.

-To add your own snippets, select the _Pulsar > Snippets..._ menu option if you're using macOS, or the _File > Snippets..._ menu option if you're using Windows, or the _Edit > Snippets..._ menu option if you are using Linux.
+To add your own snippets, select the _Lumine > Snippets..._ menu option if you're using macOS, or the _File > Snippets..._ menu option if you're using Windows, or the _Edit > Snippets..._ menu option if you are using Linux.

 ## Snippet Format

-Snippets files are stored in a package's `snippets/` folder and also loaded from `~/.pulsar/snippets.cson`.
+Snippets files are stored in a package's `snippets/` folder and also loaded from `~/.lumine/snippets.cson`.
 They can be either `.json` or `.cson` file types.

 ```coffee
 '.source.js':